Jaydpthakur/AI-notes-microservice/README.md

 - PostgreSQL
 - Redis (cache + Celery broker)
 - Docker + Docker Compose
-- LibreTranslate (configurable translation backend) or fallback mock translator
+- MyMemory Translate API  (configurable translation backend) or fallback mock translator

 ## Why PostgreSQL?
 PostgreSQL is reliable, supports relational features easily, and is simple to run locally via Docker.
 It fits the assignment requirement (Postgres or DynamoDB).
 For a production-grade microservice, DynamoDB could be used for horizontal scalability, but Postgres is chosen here for simplicity and relational querying.